 - Temporary Ex Parte.
 These orders provide an individual who has experienced domestic abuse with immediate protection.
 These orders may be obtained so long as the judge believes that an individual is in clear danger of violence.
 Individuals who violate the terms of temporary ex parte orders cannot be arrested.
 These orders most often last for twenty days, but can be renewed for an additional twenty day period.

-The Assistance Of An Experienced Family Law Attorney
+The Assistance Of An Experienced Family Law Lawyer

-If you are involved in a situation that requires a protective order, do not hesitate to contact an experienced attorney at Conner & Lindamood, P.C. who begin helping you today.
-Our Houston attorneys are eager to assist you immediately.
+If you are involved in a situation that requires a protective order, do not hesitate to contact an experienced lawyer at Lindamood & Robinson, P.C. who begin helping you today.
+Our Houston lawyers are eager to assist you immediately.